ImageOptim/libimagequant/README.md

 ### Upgrading for Rust users

 If you've used the [`imagequant-sys`](//lib.rs/imagequant-sys) crate, switch to the higher-level [`imagequant`](//lib.rs/imagequant) crate.
 The `imagequant` v4 is almost entirely backwards-compatible, with small changes that the Rust compiler will point out (e.g. changed use of `c_int` to `u32`).
-See [docs](https://docs.rs/imagequant/4.0.0/imagequant/index.html).
-Please fix deprecation warnings, because the deprecated functions will be removed.
+See [docs](https://docs.rs/imagequant).
+Please fix any deprecation warnings you may get, because the deprecated functions will be removed.

 The `openmp` Cargo feature has been renamed to `threads`.